r4victor/tenthousandmeters/content/blog/python_bts_13.md

 Gilectomy could run some Python code and run it in parallel.
 However, the single-threaded performance of CPython was compromised.
 Atomic increments and decrements alone added about 30% overhead.
 Hastings tried to address this by implementing buffered reference counting.
 In short, this technique confines all reference count updates to one special thread.
 Other threads only commit the increments and decrements to the log, and the special thread reads the log.
 This worked, but the overhead was [still significant](https://mail.python.org/archives/list/python-dev@python.org/message/YJDRVOUSRVGCZTKIL7ZUJ6ITVWZTC246/).

-In the end, it became evident that Gilectomy is not going to be merged into CPython.
+In the end, it [became evident](https://lwn.net/Articles/754577/) that Gilectomy is not going to be merged into CPython.
 Hastings stopped working on the project.
 It wasn't a complete failure, though.
 It taught us why removing the GIL from CPython is hard.
 There are two main reasons:

 1. Garbage collection based on reference counting is not suited for multithreading.
-The only solution is to implement a [tracing garbage collector](https://en.wikipedia.org/wiki/Tracing_garbage_collection) that can be found in the JVM, CLR, Go and other runtimes without a GIL.
+The only solution is to implement a [tracing garbage collector](https://en.wikipedia.org/wiki/Tracing_garbage_collection) that JVM, CLR, Go, and other runtimes without a GIL implement.
 2. Removing the GIL breaks existing C extensions.
 There is no way around it.

 Nowadays nobody thinks seriously about removing the GIL.
 Does it mean that we are to live with the GIL forever?

 ## The future of the GIL and Python concurrency